 The Japanese invasion of China in 1937 forced Ming Hsien into exile, and the war years were spent in Jintang, near Chengdu in Sichuan Province.
 With the victory of the Chinese Communist Party in 1949 the school made its way back to Taigu, where, taken over by Shanxi Provincial educational authorities, it became the agricultural university of the province, as it remains today.

 The outbreak of the Korean War severed the China connection and Oberlin Shansi created new exchanges in Japan, Taiwan and India.
 At the same time it began to secularize.
 In 1972 any mention of Christianity was purged from the Regulations.
-After much experimentation with programs at several institutions, including in Korea, the Philippines, Indonesia, Thailand, Sri Lanka, Nepal and Afghanistan, the organization settled on partner sites in Japan, India, Indonesia and China.
+After much experimentation with programs at several institutions, including in Korea, the Philippines, Indonesia, Thailand, Sri Lanka, Nepal and Afghanistan, the organization currently has partner sites in Japan, India, Indonesia and China.

 Today the organization carries on robust educational exchanges at nine partner sites at three levels: undergraduate grants, graduate fellowships and faculty/staff exchanges.
 It also has an extensive program on the Oberlin campus.

 Interested in learning more?
 Please visit the online digital collection that documents the activity of Oberlinians in Asia from the 1880s to the 1950s.